 UDF Collaborative Funding & Support Model

 In alignment with one of the university’s core values, collaboration, the UDF Program represents a cooperative effort and provides funding packages in which the Graduate School and individual graduate programs work together to recruit and support outstanding students who fit the qualifications and purpose of the fellowship.
-Starting in 2024 the funding model has been changed to be more beneficial to the student and improve recruitment rates.
+In 2024 the funding model was changed to be more beneficial to the student and improve recruitment rates.

-For the incoming 2024-25 UDF recipients, the Graduate School will provide a ½ time Graduate Assistantship (GA) for their first year (12 months) at a biweekly stipend rate of $1,200 (totaling approximately $31,400).
+For the incoming 2025-2026 UDF recipients, the Graduate School will provide a half-time Graduate Assistantship (GA) for their first year at a biweekly stipend rate of $1,250 (totaling approximately $32,500).
 The fellows will participate in programmatic activities offered by the Graduate School, such as career development and mentoring workshops, to fulfill their GA work duties.
 Awardees will also receive an annual $10,000 fellowship from the Graduate School for the nominal duration of their funded program (5 years for PhD students, 3 years for MFA students).
 Fellows are expected to meet the satisfactory academic progress standards established by their graduate degree program and be in “good” academic standing during their fellowship tenure.

 The graduate program/department/college is obligated to provide at least the same level of assistantship funding, not including the annual $10,000 fellowship, for the remaining years so long as the student continues to maintain “good standing” in the program.
 It is expected this support will usually be in the form of teaching or research assistantships unless they are awarded external fellowships such as the NSF Graduate Research Fellowship Program (GRFP).